Daniel E. Curry

 Mr. Curry has extensive experience litigating matters before the NLRB and California PERB, including City of Glendale, PERB Dec.
-No. 2694-M 2020), which established significant precedent regarding layoffs due to subcontracting of bargaining unit work and resulted in substantial backpay for the employees, and Tesla Inc., 370 NLRB No. 101 (2021), which held that Tesla committed numerous unfair labor practices at its Fremont, California manufacturing plant.
+No. 2694-M 2020), which established significant precedent regarding layoffs due to subcontracting of bargaining unit work and resulted in a $5.5 million settlement, and Tesla Inc., 370 NLRB No. 101 (2021), which held that Tesla committed numerous unfair labor practices at its Fremont, California manufacturing plant.
 In 2022, Mr. Curry argued on behalf of the United Auto Workers before the Fifth Circuit Court of Appeals in the case Telsa v.
 NLRB; a decision is pending.
 Other victories include arbitration awards ordering reinstatement and backpay for wrongfully terminated employees and obtaining a sizeable settlement agreement against a movie production company for contract violations.

 Mr. Curry is a chapter editor for the California Public Sector Labor Relations and contributing editor for The Developing Labor Law, two prominent labor law treatises.
 He is also a member of the AFL-CIO Union Lawyers Alliance, the Labor and Employment Law Section of the American Bar Association, and the National Lawyers Guild, LA Worker's Rights Committee.